KINGdeusX/G11NotesCodeHelpers/README.md

 ### Section 8 : Dynamic Variables
 This section will dicuss to create dynamic variables and what uses cases can you use it for.

 They are called Dynamic Variables Due to is constant cyclic behaviuor.
 Dynamic variables are the variables that has a certain pattern of changes that allows a set code parameters to refer to its set values.
-Dynamic variables

 Let's say for example you want to create a dynamic Variable.